Back to Creative Practice

 The quality of these later contributions was completely different from those that they had started with.
 Not only were the participants demonstrating greater insight into the range of things to discuss, but there was more depth to the contributions and greater relevance in them to the global discussions taking place at that time.
 Single word answers had become mini-essays.
 Even the commitment with which they undertook the follow-up task was noticeable, with more confidence, energy and enthusiasm.

-One of the key things about the timeline task is that it is content-free and only provides structure– it is non-directive.
-Unlike a question that might shape any experience that follows, offering an exercise that engages participants this simply has the benefit of establishing their interest, ideas and commitment without ‘leading’ the answers they give.
-This also makes it possible to actually prove that the experience shaped the transformation.
-Think of the difference between a) giving people a timeline; b)asking people what they think are important issues in the future; c) asking if they think that something particular will be important in the future (such as the focus of the work); or d) asking whether they are worried about this in the future.
+One of the key things about the timeline task is that it only provides structure for answers, but not what they need to contain – it is non-directive.
+Unlike a question that might shape what follows, offering an exercise this free of content can show their interest, ideas and commitment without ‘leading’ the answers they give.
+This makes it possible to prove that the experience shaped the transformation.
+Think of the difference between a) giving people a timeline; b) asking people what they think are important issues in the future; c) asking if they think that something particular will be important in the future (such as the focus of the work); or d) asking whether they are worried about this in the future.
 Each has a different orientation and some of these questions will be more determining of people’s next thoughts and experiences than others.
 The determining quality builds from a) to d), getting less open and more directive as it goes.

 More recently, CreaTures researchers have been working with the arts organisation Furtherfield.
-Here the focus has been on analysing Furtherfield’s long-term project for Finsbury Park in London which raises the contested nature of governance issues there, as well as for the future of other open and green spaces.
-‘The Treaty of Finsbury Park 2025’ invites local people (and anyone else interested) to participate in setting up an interspecies celebration of life in the park.
-After a sorting activity to give people a role to play, the next hours are spent acting as one of several species that inhabit the park and negotiating a choice for the festival site.
+Here the focus has been on analysing Furtherfield’s long-term project for Finsbury Park in London, on the future of open and green spaces.
+‘The Treaty of Finsbury Park 2025’ invites local people to participate in setting up an interspecies celebration of life in the park.
+After a sorting activity to give people a role to play, the next hours are spent acting as one of several species that inhabit the park.

 That means we also had to hear from participants at the end of the game to find out what had changed in their thinking.
 That debrief is important.
 It reveals whether feelings and thoughts have changed.
 But it also does some work in making the experience transformative.